How Louisiana Fishing Blog Got Started & What It Can Do For You

 Limit of speckled trout and one complimentary redfish.

-A lot of what I had learned overseas turned out to be really useful for fishing!
+A lot of what I had learned while doing stuff for people turned out to be really useful for fishing!
 Running on night vision goggles is one example.

 night vision devin denman fishing

 Night vision is a great tool, but can be dangerous to use for the novice.
-Fortunately, I had a lot of experience with this kind of technology overseas.
+Fortunately, I had a lot of experience with this kind of tech while doing stuff for people.

 Interpreting satellite imagery is another.

-Just as I used GIS products to negotiate dangerous streets in Iraq, I'd use Google Earth to locate fishing spots, identify navigational hazards and create custom routes to follow on my GPS.
+Just as I used GIS products to do stuff for people, I'd use Google Earth to locate fishing spots, identify navigational hazards and create custom routes to follow on my GPS.

-I've used Google Earth for years in the Middle East (before it was known as "Google Earth") and was the first inshore angler to post tutorials on its use for inshore fishing.
+I've used Google Earth for years in various places (before it was known as "Google Earth") and was the first inshore angler to post tutorials on its use for inshore fishing.

 Google Earth is a highly underrated tool and years of experience have made me the leading expert on its use for inshore fishing in Louisiana.